deohayer/argapp/README.md

 There are two automatic arguments that are never on the list:
  * `-h, --help` - Display the help message and exit, always the first optional argument.
- * `CMD`        - A sub-command to run, always the last positional argument.
+ * `CMD`        - A subcommand to run, always the last positional argument.
 Appears only if `App.apps` is not empty.

 Defaults:
 1. `[]`.